Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Digital architecture

+At step 17 of Algorithm~\ref{alg:prbprocessing}, \texttt{ht} contains all the observed anonymized MAC addresses (without duplicates) and, for each one of them, it provides the sensor ID having measured the highest RSSI.
+It is then sufficient to perform steps 18 to 20 to compute the number of unique devices estimated to be the closest to each sensor.
+A final step before returning the sensor counts for the current one-minute time frame is step 21, which exists to be explicit about the cleaning of \texttt{ht} and its impact on time complexity.\\

+In practice, the counts obtained are stored in a specialized database for time series (see Figure~\ref{fig:GenArchi}).
+InfluxDB is an example and, with the right compression codecs, Clickhouse has also proved to provide compact storage as well as fast querying.
+Both databases can be distributed across several nodes to offer robustness, scalability and high throughputs.

-\subsection{Complexity analysis}
+\subsubsection{Complexity analysis}

-We now turn to the complexity analysis (in time and in memory).
-We assume that there are $n_{\mathcal{S}}$ sensors, each one of which captures no more than $n_{\rm meas}$ PRBs for a time frame.
-Storing all the PRBs for a given time frame has a memory footprint of $n_{\mathcal{S}} n_{\rm meas}\; 16\; 10^{-6}$ MB. \\
+This subsection deals with complexity analysis (in time and in space).
+Let $n_{\mathcal{S}}$ denote the number of sensors, each one of which capturing no more than $n_{\rm meas}$ PRBs for a one-minute time frame.With the data structure in Figure~\ref{fig:prbCStruct}, storing all the PRBs for a given time frame has a memory footprint of $n_{\mathcal{S}} n_{\rm meas}\; 16\; 10^{-6}$ MB. \\

-The memory of the hash table used for processing PRBs is also reasonable.
+The memory of the hash table \texttt{ht} used for processing PRBs is also reasonable.
 Let $n_b$ denote the number of buckets of the hash table.
-In practice, $n_b$ can be chosen to get a load factor lower than or equal to $\alpha$.
-Thus, let us fix $n_b = n_{\mathcal{S}} n_{\rm meas} \alpha^{-1}$.
-Setting the number of buckets beforehand requires us to know approximately the maximum number of PRBs per time frame attained in practice (and the proportion of duplicated PRBs).
-Rehashing as the hash table grows is an alternative.
-In practice, because the SA identifiers are approximately uniformly distributed, no hash function is needed and the rehashing has a lower cost than in a textbook hash table. \\
+In practice, $n_b$ can be chosen to get a load factor lower than or equal to $\alpha$ so that $n_b = n_{\mathcal{S}} n_{\rm meas} \alpha^{-1}$.
+Setting the number of buckets beforehand requires one to know the maximum number of PRBs per time frame attained in practice (and the proportion of duplicated PRBs).\\

-With a C structure similar to that of Figure~\ref{fig:prbCStruct}, each 2-tuple (sensor ID, RSSI) of the hash table consists of 8 bytes (including two trailing pad bytes).
+With a C structure similar to that of Figure~\ref{fig:prbCStruct}, each 2-tuple (\texttt{sensorid}, \texttt{rssi}) of the hash table consists of 8 bytes (including two trailing pad bytes).
 Assuming that collision resolution relies on separate chaining with linked lists \cite[Chap.~11]{cormen2009introduction}, the baseline memory footprint of the hash table is equal to $n_b \; 8 \; 10^{-6}$ MB on a 64-bit architecture.
 Every node of the linked list has a memory footprint of $16$ bytes ($8$ bytes for the pointer and $8$ bytes for the 2-tuple value).
-Thus, when loading $n_{\mathcal{S}} n_{\rm meas} \alpha^{-1}$ entries in the hash table, its memory footprint is of $n_{\mathcal{S}} n_{\rm meas} (8 \; \alpha^{-1} + 16) \; 10^{-6} $ MB (the first and second terms correspond to the bucket pointers and the nodes of the linked lists, respectively). \\
+Thus, loading $n_{\mathcal{S}} n_{\rm meas} \alpha^{-1}$ entries in the hash table has a memory footprint of $n_{\mathcal{S}} n_{\rm meas} (8 \; \alpha^{-1} + 16) \; 10^{-6} $ MB (the first and second terms correspond to the bucket pointers and the nodes of the linked lists, respectively).\\